-After a while the teen had gotten used to the screaming and could take away the hands from his ears.
+After a while Priscus grew used to the screaming and took away his hands.
 Still, he made a show he did not enjoy the noise.
 Remus got his wand up and put a bubble around the three, shutting out the sounds.
 Narcissa raised her glass to the werewolf and said:

 "Although I am used to it, I appreciate that."

-"Thanks Moony," Priscus said and moved to sit Indian-style on the sofa where he and Remus were seated.
+"Thanks Moony," Priscus said and moved to sit cross-legged on the couch where he and Remus were seated.

 "No problem," the man said.
 "I was growing fairly annoyed at it as well."

 He tugged Priscus close again and he allowed it, sinking down into Remus' side, taking comfort of having him and Sirius on his side.
-He was not alone, he had his lover, Tom, Lucius and so many more.
+He was not alone; he had his lover, Tom, and so many more.
 His life was now complete.